 These 40 positions each intake fill up around 6 months before the sessions begin.
 Since we use rolling admissions, you will want to secure a position as soon as possible.

-Teaching English in Thailand over the summer is a lucrative, professional choice to enhance your career as well as your chance to gain global experience!
+Teaching English in Thailand over the summer is an excellent professional choice to enhance your career as well as your chance to gain global teaching experience!

-Teaching English in Thailand for a summer can be the start of a lucrative, professional career path as well as your chance to gain international experience!
+Teaching English in Thailand for 6-8 weeks this summer can be the start of a lucrative, professional career path as well as your chance to gain international experience!
 This experience will be useful in your home country upon your return from Thailand by giving you an edge over applicants with no classroom experience.